seancswanson/flight-of-sakura-sakuras-escape/README.md

 - [ ] 5.
 Link HTML file to app.js
 - [ ] 6.
 Create paddle, define movement.
 - More to come;

+---

+> Art Credits

+- Title Art by Me

+- Art by Charles Gabriel and Antifarea.
+Commissioned by OpenGameArt.org (http://opengameart.org)

+- BG by sethbyrd.com